 - Garlic: I use fresh garlic when I have it, and this great jarred organic garlic when I don’t have fresh.
 It’s actually super convenient to have pre-chopped garlic on hand for quick and easy meal prep.

-- Reduced Sodium Vegetable Stock or Bouillon: I love this low sodium vegetable base for my recipes because it has a great flavor and is lower in sodium.
+- Water or Reduced Sodium Vegetable Stock or Bouillon: I love this low sodium vegetable base for my recipes because it has a great flavor and is lower in sodium.
 I only develop my recipes with low sodium ingredients so the ingredients shine.
 You can always add salt to a recipe if it needs it, but it’s almost impossible to take it out!
 By starting with a low sodium broth or bouillon, you can build bright vibrant flavors and add more salt later if needed.

 - Olive Oil: I like to use this fruity Zoe olive oil which has a fantastic flavor and deep color- it’s really inexpensive online here, so I keep a few liters stocked up in my pantry.
 For the quality of oil you get, it’s an excellent value, I would highly recommend!